codingphun/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 ### 1F: Check execution logs for Lambda

 It's also valuable to understand what data is being passed to your Lambda function.
-Take a look at the `lex-workshop-LexBotHandler` function's **CloudWatch Logs**
+Take a look at the `YourInitials_lex-workshop-LexBotHandler` function's **CloudWatch Logs**

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. Go to the Lambda [console](https://console.aws.amazon.com/lambda/home)

-1. Find the `lex-workshop-LexBotHandler` function and click on it
+1. Find the `YourInitials_lex-workshop-LexBotHandler` function and click on it

 1. Go to the **Monitoring** tab